Green Fund 2015

 The Green Fund Committee is composed of faculty, staff, and students who review all proposals.
 Gwen Kilvert, Academic Sustainability Initiatives, Provost's Office, oversees the committee.
 Final funding decisions are based on majority, though consensus is encouraged.
 Members of the committee may not submit proposals for funding.

-The third round of funding in December 2013 supported two research seed grants and five projects including:
+The fifth round of funding in May 2013 supported one research seed grant and four projects including:

 See our online Library Archives for more examples.